loader

 The airport project started as a public-private joint venture between Germany's Siemens Project Ventures GmbH, Government of Karnataka and Airports Authority of India (AAI).
 Construction of the airport began in July 2005.
 The new airport was originally planned to accommodate 3.5 million passengers a year, but this was redesigned to handle 12 million passengers per year.
 The redesign resulted in an increase in the size of the terminal, number of aircraft stands, new taxiway layouts and supporting infrastructure.

-handling 18 million passengers
+Handling 18 million passengers

 The airport handled about 12.6 million passengers and had air traffic movements of about 330 per day in the year 2011.
 The airport is expected to handle 18 million passengers in the year 2015.
 It hosts to 10 domestic airlines and 21 international airlines connecting the city to about 50 destinations across India and rest of the world.